SHIA railway station

-SHIA Station or Soekarno–Hatta International Airport Station (BST) (Stasiun Bandara Soekarno–Hatta) is a railway station within the Soekarno–Hatta International Airport complex in Tangerang, Banten, Indonesia, serving the Soekarno–Hatta Airport Rail Link and inter-terminal airport skytrain.
+SHIA Station or Soekarno–Hatta International Airport Station (BST) (Stasiun Bandara Soekarno–Hatta) is a railway station within the Soekarno–Hatta International Airport complex in Tangerang, Banten, Indonesia, serving the Soekarno–Hatta Airport Commuter Line and inter-terminal airport skytrain.
 It is located between the airport's Terminal 1 to the south and Terminal 2 to the north.

 This station serves airport passengers going to Batu Ceper Station, Duri Station, BNI City Station, to Manggarai Station.
 The station began serving passengers on 26 December 2017 and was inaugurated on 2 January 2018.